AJ-Wuu/CodeBlood/Java.md

 ```
 ## Collection
 * Collection API Interface
+  * All
     * validate elements within the collection (eg. check uniqueness)
     * order elements
     * provide thread-safe operations (protect internal storage from corruption when it is accessed concurrently from multiple threads)
+    * get implemented internally by using arrays
+  * Some
+    * allow programs to store groups of objects in memory
+    * expand dynamically (eg. Iterable doesn't)
   * collection.toArray(), collection.removeIf(conditionFunction)
   * Interfaces
     * Iterable\<T>: a top-level interface which allows any collection to be used in a forEach loop